 Any closing thoughts?

-Tessa van Veen (in red) is 27-years-old and studied in Antwerp for three years at the University of Antwerp for her masters in organization and management.
+Tessa van Veen (in red) is 27-years-old and studied in Antwerp for three years at the University of Antwerp for her controllers in organization and management.
 After her studies, she moved to Utrecht and went to work for a consultancy company where she was assigned to ABN AMRO.
 From the first day of February 2017, she worked for ABN AMRO.
-She currently works as a Scrum master and development engineer in one of Ellis's Scrum teams.
+She currently works as a Scrum controller and development engineer in one of Ellis's Scrum teams.
 Her team is responsible for rolling out IT tools within the bank such as JIRA and Confluence.

 Ellis de Haan (in yellow) is 30-years-old, was recently married and just finished her executive MBA at University of Nyenrode.
 She has always lived in the Netherlands and currently lives in Utrecht.
 After her international business and management studies, she joined a consultancy company where, like Tessa, she was also assigned to ABN AMRO.
 From that moment on, she never left.
 She has now been there for four years and has fulfilled multiple roles, from business advisor and process manager in finance, to team lead within IT.
 She currently manages a department in IT4IT of eight Scrum teams, all dedicated to tooling for IT.